 The Formatting tab contains six data visualization tools that allow you to apply conditional formatting to your data, making it easier to analyze large volumes of data.

 Data bars are a great tool to visualize your actual values.
 The length of the bars reflects the relative size of each value in comparison to the largest value in a data set.
 The color of the bars differentiates positive and negative values.

 To add data bars using the Quick Analysis tool, in the Formatting tab, click “Data Bars.”

 Color scales are a type of conditional formatting that modifies a background fill based on the actual values of each cell.

 When you apply a color scale in Excel, the largest value ($47,143,747) is colored in dark green while the smallest value is colored in dark red (-$13,120,353).
 The rest of the values are colored proportionally based on where they stand relative to the median (the 50th percentile).

-In order to use a color scale in Quick Analysis, under “Formatting,” click “Color Scale.”
+In order to use a color scale and formatting style in Quick Analysis, under “Formatting,” click “Color Scale.”

 An icon set adds icons to all of the values in a data set based on dynamically calculated threshold values.
 When you do that using the Quick Analysis tool, your values are broken down into three categories.